cburdine/materials-ml-workshop/_sources/data_types/python_data_types.md

 ```

-We can construct a list using the square bracket notation, or by converting any sequence (i.e. anything we can interate over with a `for` loop) to a list using the `list` function.
+We can construct a list using the square bracket notation, or by converting any sequence (i.e. anything we can iterate over with a `for` loop) to a list using the `list` function.
 For example, to construct a list of consecutive integers from 0 to $n-1$, we could use `list(range(n))`.
 Below, we give some examples of constructing various lists:

 ```{code-cell}
 # initialize some examples of lists: